 Where to Stay in Tequila

-If you want to spend the night in Tequila, which I recommend if you’re coming all the way from Puerto Vallarta, then here are a few great options to choose from:
+If you want to spend the night in Tequila, which I recommend if you’re coming from Puerto Vallarta, then here are a few great options to choose from:

-Matices Hotel de Barricas has barrel-shaped rooms making it one of the most unique places to stay in Tequila!
+Matices Hotel de Barricas has barrel-shaped rooms, making it one of Tequila’s most unique places to stay!
 Plus, it’s located next to a Tequila Brewery that offers tequila-tasting sessions and guided tours of the facility.

 Each barrel features a spacious, air-conditioned room layout with a private terrace that offers excellent views of the surrounding landscapes.
 You can sample regional food and tequila-based cocktails at the on-site restaurant and walk to central Tequila in around 10 minutes.